BrentSimons/CursusCSharp/OOP.md

 ## Creating a class

 In OOP, we organize our code into classes which contain data and methods.
 Later we can use these Classes to create objects/variables.
-To make a variable first make a new class in Visual Studio: start by rightclicking on your solution explorer:
+To make a class: create a new class item in visualstudio:

+First add -> New item:

 ![Right click solution explorer -> new item](/images/class/class_1.jpg)

-Then click on "Class", fill in a name (e.g. Car.cs)
+Click on "Class" and fill in a name (eg. Car.cs)

 ![Click on class, fil in name](/images/class/class_2.jpg)

-After pressing "Add" you should get a new page car.cs in your solution explorer.
-Now you should see this code:
+After pressing "Add" you should get a new file car.cs in your solution explorer.
+And should see this code:

 ![Code](/images/class/class_3.jpg)